kubevirt/kubevirt/docs/defaulting.md

 ## The Problem

- * Hotplug operations are not possible with the minimal VM spec of kubevirt, since we could match wrong devices.
+ * Hotplug operations are difficult with the minimal VM spec of kubevirt, since we could match wrong devices.
  * After VM restarts, different devices or addresses could be assigned to a VM by libvirt
  * Libvirt assigns all that data on the host, either when defining the Domain, or after the Domain was started.
-That requires asynchronous lookups, and when thinking about administrating offline VMs, it binds your domain specification management to the kubevirt runtime.
+That requires asynchronous lookups, and when thinking about administrating offline VMs, it binds your domain specification management to **running** VMs in the kubevirt runtime.
+ * If we don't want to change the VM specification behind the back of the user, all computed default values by Libvirt, need to be reflected in the VM status.

 If your VMs are ephemeral (no migrations, recreating VMs vs. restarting VMs, no hotplug), you are not affected by that.